Table of Contents[Hide][Show]

 Setting Aperture with the iPhone:

-Aperture refers to the size of the opening of the lens' through which light passes.
-Similar to shutter speed, its primary purpose is to control how much light reacts with camera the sensor.
-A bigger hole will let in more light, and a smaller hole lets in less light.
+Aperture refers to the size of the opening of the lens through which light passes.
+Similar to shutter speed, its primary purpose is to control how much light reacts with the camera sensor.
+A bigger hole will let in more light and a smaller hole lets in less light.